Sep 15, 2024

 The flat clap of the rock hitting another signified success.

-I never saw where they'd land, and the thick Salal surrounding the tree hid the pile.
 I'd consider future inhabitants of the land pondering the meaning of all the rocks piled under the tree.

 Is something buried there?